ros-infrastructure/doc_rocker/README.md

 ## High Level Vision

-This is a tool designed to support per package documentation
+This is a tool designed to support per package documentation.